Teaching English While Travelling the World

 With Tutoring, you are mainly teaching South Koreans and with Cambly most of my students were from the Middle East which was an interesting experience.
 Cambly doesn’t pay well ($10.20/hour) but you get paid weekly to your PayPal account.
 Tutoring pays $11.50/hour but you earn more if you are available or accept lessons at peak hours.

-I still do Tutoring when I am available, it’s great because of the flexibility.
-Here is my referral link for tutoring.
+I still do Tutoring occasionally when I am available, it’s great because of the flexibility and it’s audio only but there are often technical issues and glitches with the platform.
+Here is my referral link for tutoring

 Palfish is a mobile app, I have tried out other mobile apps (eg: Ziktalk) but they weren’t as developed and popular and didn’t have as many downloads.
 There are so many cheap teachers on Palfish so you can only really get students if your rate is extra cheap and if you focus on promoting yourself or if you are an official teacher.
-However, Palfish is a lot more personalised than other platforms, I would compare it to Facebook, you can post moments etc… The only way you can earn more money (110 yuan/hour) is if you work as an official teacher on Palfish.
+However, Palfish is a lot more personalised than other platforms, I would compare it to Facebook, you can post moments etc… The only way you can earn more money (minimum 110 yuan/hour) is if you work as an official teacher on Palfish, you can earn more money if you teach around 60 classes a month.
 You only teach children as an official teacher, you will often get trials and even if the student doesn’t turn up, you will still get paid.
 The platform itself is very trendy and child-friendly, you can even use filters when you are teaching the children.

 There are loads of teachers but I only really get last minute bookings or if my peak hours are available, one of its greatest strengths is the flexibility and one of its weakness is the technical support available which is pretty much non existent and sometimes you can be penalised for technical difficulties even when the problem is not on your side.
 You have to teach either on a smartphone or a tablet, you are able to get in touch with parents and message students which is not possible on any of the other platforms.
+If you are not available in their peak hours (7pm-9pm BJT), you will hardly get lessons even if you are an official teacher and for peak hours you can earn more money on other platforms unless you are teaching lots of classes a month.
+I am not able to work on Palfish anymore because my peak hours are all filled at Landi.
 Here is my referral link if you would like to apply to be an official teacher.

 I had to find another company that would pay more and decided to apply for another job that would have a fixed schedule and thought we could make it work as Landi said that it’s easy to take time off if I am not able to teach a week before.
-I have been teaching with Landi since October and it has been a great experience.
-I earn the most with Landi ($21/hour) and I have felt the most supported here.
+I have been teaching with Landi since October, 2017 and it has been a great experience, Landi is my favourite out of all the companies.
+I earn the most with Landi ($21/hour+bonuses) and I have felt the most supported here.
 There is a great support network of teachers on Facebook and also on Dingtalk, you are welcome to ask questions and not feel like you are dumb for asking.
 They organise games where teachers receive gift cards, at Christmas, I won about $110 for different Christmas competitions that were organised for Landi teachers.

 I am a regular teacher so I teach the same students every week.
 I have built a great relationship with my students and most of them are adorable and cute.
 I do have one student who has been a challenge but most of them are little stars.
-I have recently changed my schedule and hardly have bookings on the new days but hoping that this will change and I will get new regular students soon but fortunately, I can open more availability on Palfish and get lessons for those hours that are not booked by Landi.
+I have recently changed my schedule and don’t have many bookings on the new days but I have been able to fill them with experience lessons which are like demo classes for new students.
 You don’t get paid for your slots that don’t get booked by students.
-Let me know if you would like a referral for Landi, happy to give you tips as well.
+Landi has started more and more new initiatives to get teachers involved in other ways not just teaching like becoming mentors and editors.

 Adults or Children